darkarnium/darkarnium.github.io/_posts/2017-05-29-Pivoting-from-blind-SSRF-to-RCE-with-Hashicorp-Consul.md

 Unfortunately, it was quickly found that although the service appeared to successfully query the meta-data service, the code handling the 'fetch' was written in such a way that if the remote service returned an HTTP 200, the body of the request would be fed directly into an XML parser.
 As a result of this design, the web application simply raised a generic error that the remote service had returned invalid XML.

 A subsequent fetch for a document that did _NOT_ exist found that on HTTP 4XX errors, the response from the HTTP request would be rendered inside of the error returned to the user.
-However, while this is neat I couldnt see any cases where sensitive data may may be returned AND the response code would be returned in the 4XX range.
+However, while this is neat I couldn't see any cases where sensitive data may may be returned AND the response code would be returned in the 4XX range.
 After some additional testing, it was found that even when the remote service responded with valid XML, content was never returned to the user; only a basic 'success' message was ever returned.

 ### External Entities?

-Given that it didn't seem possible to return the content of a successfully fetched external resource, the next thought was to attempt to use XXE (XML Enternal Entities) in order to fetch a document from the local machine (using a `file:///` URI) and push it to a remote endpoint using a "blind" XXE style attack.
+Given that it didn't seem possible to return the content of a successfully fetched external resource, the next thought was to attempt to use XXE (XML External Entities) in order to fetch a document from the local machine (using a `file:///` URI) and push it to a remote endpoint using a "blind" XXE style attack.

 ![No dice](/assets/article_images/2017/NoDice.jpg){: .center-image }